AIM-IT4/AIM-IT4/README.md

 # 💫 About Me:
-Authorised Officer at UBS, working in the Global Risk Methodology team.
+Authorised Officer at UBS, working in the Quantitative Risk Modelling team.

 Specializes in Quantitative Financial Risk Models and Financial Mathematics.
 In-depth experience with credit risk, market risk, and operational risk.
 Utilizes mathematical and programming skills to enhance risk management strategies.